Numerical study on the robustness of the stability for stable black holes: Abstract

 \section{Abstract}

-This paper numerically studies if the stability of a stable black hole is robustness against the small perturbation on geometry near its event horizon.
+This paper numerically studies if the stability of a stable black hole is robust against the small perturbation on geometry near its event horizon.
+In an other word, we numerically study if two nearly identical black holes may exhibit completely different stabilities at late time.
 As a toy model, it encodes the such perturbation into deformations of Regge-Wheeler potential.
 It considers three different types of local deformations-the negative static bump potential, the stochastic potential and bump potential modulated by time function in low frequency limit.
-Our numerical results show that infinitesimal local deformations on Regge-Wheeler potential near the horizon can overturn stability of an arbitrarily strongly stable black hole, implying that late-time behavior of a stable black hole is extremely sensitive to geometry near horizon.
+Our numerical results show that infinitesimal local deformations on Regge-Wheeler potential near the horizon can overturn stability of a stable black hole, implying that late-time behavior of a stable black hole is extremely sensitive to geometry near horizon.
 Specially, certain deformations that stabilize systems in flat backgrounds can destabilize otherwise stable black holes.
-It also shows that horizon-induced redshift transforms near-horizon quantum fluctuations into classical-scale stochastic deformations capable of triggering instability, implying that even an isolated black hole cannot keep stable in extended timescales.
+It also shows that horizon-induced redshift transforms near-horizon quantum fluctuations into classical-scale stochastic deformations capable of triggering instability, implying that even an isolated black hole cannot keep stable if the near-horizon quantum noise could be hold in extended timescales.